-Choosing the right credit card is not a question of which offers better rewards.
-Instead, the best question is “what credit card reward program best fits my lifestyle.”
-Countless articles argue that one credit card is better than another.
-These reports ignore the simple truth that the nuances of the individual’s situation and goals are as varied as the hundreds of offers in the marketplace.
+Choosing the right credit card is not a question that offers better rewards.
+Instead, the right question should be: “What credit card reward program best fits my lifestyle.”
+Many articles will tell you this credit card is better than another.
+The truth is that people have to pick their credit cards based on different criteria.

-The first decision to consider when selecting the right credit card is whether you want to focus on the past or the future.
-Credit card holders with high existing balances, reduced credit from previous mistakes and a weak debt profile may want to concentrate on fixing their credit history.
-Choosing a credit card designed to help restore credit and defray prior balances is an effective way to erase the errors of the past.
+The first thing to do when selecting the right credit card is to decide whether you want to focus on the past or the future.
+Credit cardholders with high existing balances reduced credit from previous mistakes, and a weak debt profile may want to concentrate on fixing their credit history.
+Choosing a credit card designed to help restore credit and defray prior balances is an effective way to erase past errors.

-One active player in the field of debt-correction is the U.S. Bank Secured Visa Card.
-This secured credit card helps restore credit.
-The card offers a credit line up to $5,000 if the holder can provide as much in the form of deposited collateral.
-This aspect is critical because it has the effect of curtailing excessive spending and keeping the card holder under control.
-After a 12-month period, the card holders spending is evaluated.
-If the payment history is adequate, the owner can upgrade to an unsecured card thereby earning the ability to improve a credit score over time.
-As with most cards in this family the APR (19.24%) is high.
+One great debt-correction card is the U.S. Bank Secured Visa Card.
+This secured credit card helps you restore credit.
+The card offers a credit line up to $5,000 if the holder can provide collateral.
+This aspect is critical because it affects curtailing excessive spending and keeping the cardholder under control.
+After a 12-month period, the cardholder’s spending is evaluated.
+If the payment history is adequate, the owner can upgrade to an unsecured card, thereby improving a credit score over time.
+As with most cards in this family, the APR of 19.24% is considered high.
 However, the annual fee of $29 is affordable.

 Credit card users seeking to correct the past may also want to consider cards with a high balance transfer offer.
 With this method, the cardholder moves the existing high balance from an old card onto a new card.
-The new card offers small, or even a 0% APR on the amount of the balance transfer.
+The new card offers a small or even a 0% APR on the balance transfer amount.
 This reduced rate allows the holder to pay old balances without the added burden of high-interest rates.
 Chase Slate is the most impressive option for this goal.
 The card offers a 0% APR for the first 15 months of balances from transfers and new purchases.
 Keep in mind that the transfer limit is $15,000.
-Additionally, if you believe you will need a period longer than 15 months to pay off past debts consider first that this card carries an APR of 13%-23%.
+Additionally, if you believe you will need a period longer than 15 months to pay off past debts, consider first that this card carries an APR of 13%-23%.

 Credit card companies want your business, and they’re willing to pay for it.
 Those with a strong credit history can enjoy incredible benefits and savings.
 The question you must ask yourself is, “how does my spending profile indicate which card is best for my budget?”
 The aspect of lifestyle becomes an important consideration.

-For those with a family and children, a strong cash back offering is best.
+A strong cashback offering is best for those with a family and children.
 Better still are credit cards that offer healthy rewards on everyday spending categories like groceries.
 The Amex Blue Cash Preferred has always offered the strongest rewards for standard categories.
-The card’s most powerful aspect is a 6% cash back bonus on all groceries up to $6,000 a year on spending.
-The Capital One Quicksilver also offers a respectable flat 1.5% cash back without an excessively high credit score prerequisite.
+The card’s most powerful aspect is a 6% cashback bonus on all groceries up to $6,000 a year on spending.
+The Capital One Quicksilver also offers a respectable flat 1.5% cashback without an excessively high credit score prerequisite.

-While cash back is a benefit everyone can enjoy those with more particular lifestyles will benefit from deeper research where the net cash value is even greater.
-If you’re a frequent traveler the Chase Sapphire Preferred card has excellent value.
+While cashback is a benefit everyone can enjoy, those with more particular lifestyles will benefit from deeper research where the net cash value is even greater.
+If you’re a frequent traveler, the Chase Sapphire Preferred card has excellent value.
 Cardholders will earn 2 points for each dollar spent on travel or dining.
-The value compounds as users opt for the Chase Ultimate Rewards booking service where points increase by 25%.
-One additional value comes in the form of a bonus totaling 50,000 points earned after spending $4,000 within the first three months of opening the account.
-Coupled with the 25% jump earned through Chase Ultimate Rewards this nets out to a value of $625 on travel.
+The value compounds as users opt for the Chase Ultimate Rewards booking service, where points increase by 25%.
+One additional value comes from a bonus totaling 50,000 points earned after spending $4,000 within the first three months of opening the account.
+Coupled with the 25% jump earned through Chase Ultimate Rewards, this nets out to a value of $625 on travel.
 If you can accurately project your future spending on travel and dining, do the math and choose this card.

-Finally, for those who are uncertain of their future spending patterns consider the Chase Freedom card.
-The 5% cash back offering is robust, and the applicable categories rotate so that the user enjoys an even spread of perks.
-These categories include things like restaurants, groceries, gas and even wholesale clubs.
+Finally, consider the Chase Freedom card for those who are uncertain of their future spending patterns.
+The 5% cashback offering is robust, and the applicable categories rotate so that the user enjoys an even spread of perks.
+These categories include restaurants, groceries, gas, and even wholesale clubs.
 Go for the $150 bonus by spending $500 within the first three months of opening the account.